mendix/docs/content/developerportal/deploy/private-cloud-cluster.md

 #### 6.2.2 Members

 By default, the cluster manager, who created the cluster in Mendix, and anyone added as a cluster manager has full administration rights to the cluster and its namespaces.
-These administration rights are:
+These cluster managers will also need to be given the appropriate permissions on the Kubernetes or OpenShift Cluster.
+The administration rights are:

 * Add and delete namespaces
 * Add, activate, or deactivate plans